-(a) cause any significant displacement of any native species within its natural habitat; or

-(b) cause any significant deterioration of natural habitats; or

-(c) cause any significant adverse effects on human health and safety; or

-(d) cause any significant adverse effect to New Zealand's inherent genetic diversity; or

-(e) cause disease, be parasitic, or become a vector for human, animal, or plant disease, unless the purpose of that importation or release is to import or release an organism to cause disease, he a parasite are vector for disease.
+- a. cause any significant displacement of any native species within its natural habitat; or - b. cause any significant deterioration of natural habitats; or - c. cause any significant adverse effects on human health and safety; or - d. cause any significant adverse effect to New Zealand's inherent genetic diversity; or - e. cause disease, be parasitic, or become a vector for human, animal, or plant disease, unless the purpose of that importation or release is to import or release an organism to cause disease, be a parasite, or a vector for disease.